ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Biological nitrogen fixation for soybeans
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Biological N fixation for soybeans is calculated by the fixation and uptake of nitrogen module [add reference to chapter 18].
+Biological N fixation for soybeans is calculated by the fixation and uptake of nitrogen module (Chapter :numref:`rst_FUN`).
 Unlike natural vegetation, where a fraction of the vegetation are N fixers, all soybeans are treated as N fixers.

 .. _Modified C\:N ratios for crops:

-Modified C:N ratios for crops
+C:N ratios for crops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Carbon to nitrogen ratios (C:N) for crops are calculated by the flexible C:N module that is new to CLM5.

-In CLM5, the flexible C:N module allows leaf C:N to vary based on residual N allocated to the leaf pool after the demands of other plant organs are met.
-Grain C/N is similarly xxx...
+Typically, C:N ratios in plant tissue vary throughout the growing season and tend to be lower during early growth stages and higher in later growth stages.

-In order to account for this change, two sets of C:N ratios are established in CLM for the leaf, stem, and fine root of crops.
+In order to account for this seasonal change, two sets of C:N ratios are established in CLM for the leaf, stem, and fine root of crops.
 This modified C:N ratio approach accounts for the nitrogen retranslocation that occurs during phase 3 of crop growth.
+Leaf, stem, and root C:N ratios for phases 1 and 2 are calculated using the new CLM5 carbon and nitrogen allocation scheme (Chapter :numref:`rst_CN Allocation`), which provides a target C:N value and allows C:N to vary through time.
-Leaf and stem (and root for temperate cereals) C:N ratios for phases 1 and 2 are lower than measurements (Table 20.3) to allow excess nitrogen storage in plant tissue.
-During grain fill (phase 3) of the crop growth cycle, the nitrogen in the plant tissues is moved to a storage pool to fulfill nitrogen demands of organ (reproductive pool) development, such that the resulting C:N ratio of the plant tissue is reflective of measurements at
+During grain fill (phase 3) of the crop growth cycle, a portion of the nitrogen in the plant tissues is moved to a storage pool to fulfill nitrogen demands of organ (reproductive pool) development, such that the resulting C:N ratio of the plant tissue is reflective of measurements at